 - 5227 Dwinelle Hall

 Daylet Domínguez (Ph.D., Princeton University) is an Assistant Professor of Latin America and Caribbean literatures and cultures.
 Her work focuses on modern travel cultures and costumbrismo; visuality and writing; empire, nation and revolution; and slavery.
-She is currently completing her fist book project, which studies the interplay of literature and science in nineteenth-century Hispanic Caribbean.
-It particularly emphasizes how the traditions of travel literatures and costumbrismo were important to the establishment of ethnography as a practice and a modern discourse in the Hispanic Caribbean.
-Her second book project will study the ways in which the Caribbean has been imagined, produced and interpreted as a natural and geographical landscape in the modern and contemporary culture.
+Her first book manuscript, currently under review, studies the interplay of literature and science in nineteenth-century Hispanic Caribbean.
+It particularly emphasizes the importance of literature (travel writing, costumbrista sketches and the realist novel) for the establishment of the social sciences in the insular Hispanic Caribbean.
+Her second book project studies the ways in which the Caribbean has been imagined, produced and interpreted as a natural and geographical landscape in the modern and contemporary culture.

 - 5210 Dwinelle Hall